yucordova/yucordova/README.md

-# 💫 About Me:
+# 🌊 About Me:
-👩‍💻 I'm a Software Engineer in process | Junior Frontend Developer and Data Science with a bachelor's degree in Business Administration and experience in Project Management ✨<br><br>💡 Passionate about technology, project management, and STEM communicator, I love creating accessible designs while contributing to building tools to solve social and development problems through technology.<br><br>🫧 Experience in frontend development using HTML, CSS, JavaScript, MySql, Python, mobile app development in SAP, and much more.<br><br>📌 Currently, I'm a STEM communicator and content creator for social media within Cápsula Channel.
-I'm part of the Junior Achievement Mexico network in the communications area, where I support the goals of inspiring and educating young people in entrepreneurship and leadership.
-Additionally, I'm a member of the coordination team of the Oratory and Debate Club at the UNAM Law School, in the administrative and communications area.
-Here, resources, workshops, and more are shared to foster the development of the interested community.<br><br>🖇️ Connect with me to explore collaborations in software development and project management!
+👩‍💻 I'm a Software Engineer in process | Junior Frontend Developer and Data Science with a bachelor's degree in Business Administration and experience in Project Management ✨

+💡 Passionate about technology, science, business.
+I love contribute to building tools to solve social and development problems through technology.

+🫧 Experience in frontend development using HTML, CSS, JavaScript, MySql, Python, mobile app development in SAP, and much more.

+🖇️ Connect with me to explore collaborations in software development and project management!

 ## 🌐 Socials: